natestemen/gradapps/README.md

 This repo provides an overview of my attempt to get into grad school for fall 2020 admission.
 I'm putting my application materials and results online because I think it would have helped me gauge where to apply if I could see others' applications/results.
 Hopefully my application and results can help others build a successful application.

+If you find this helpful, and end up putting your grad app material on github, let me know and I'll put a link here.

 # grad apps